 HUD can be controlled and retracted easily via voice command, integrating with services like Alexa, Siri and Google Assistant.
 Riders can use voice activation to control the cameras, make calls, or play music.

 Golfers can use AR to view the golf course from multiple vantages.
 They will be able to easily identify the green, bunkers, water features, trees, and the rough that are typically hard to view otherwise.

 AR can give specific distances to each feature while simultaneously giving golfers placement strategies to reach the green or provide safe lay-up options.
 Additionally, it can recommend what club is best for a particular shot.

-Companies are creating augmented reality exercise apps that combine competition and gaming elements to promote healthy habits and lifestyles.
+Companies can create augmented reality exercise apps that combine competition and gaming elements to promote healthy habits and lifestyles.

-The Triffic app rewards you with virtual cryptocurrency for getting out and moving around your neighbourhood.
+The Traffic app rewards you with virtual cryptocurrency for getting out and moving around your neighborhood.

 Enterprises should take note of the leading Augmented Reality use cases that can have a significant and immediate impact on almost all areas of a business.
 AR can help the company on its journey toward successful digital transformation.